Famous egg sald

 - Kewpie mayo

-- Maille "old style" whole grain dijon mustard
+- Whole grain dijon mustard

 - Fresh dill (optional)

-- Salt and pepper
+- Salt and pepper (to taste)

 [For the quick pickled shallot]

-- 1 shallot
+- A shallot

 - Rice vinegar

-- More salt
+- 1 tsp salt

 In advance, prepare the quick pickled shallot:

-- Thinly slice 1 shallot
+- Thinly slice 1 shallot, place in glass jar

 Cook eggs: